Discover more from Weekend Wisdom - Dan Isaacman

 There will undoubtedly be variation, but we always seem to revert to our magic number given a little bit of time.

-The hardest thing about happiness is that being happier is a turtles race that involves patience and commitment which are two extremely rare qualities.
+Being happier is a turtles race that involves patience and commitment which are two extremely rare qualities.

 But what about the people who always seem joyous?